-ACOG does not yet recommend the use of three- or four-dimensional ultrasound as a replacement for any necessary two-dimensional study.
-ACOG states "the technical advantages of three-dimensional ultrasonography include its ability to acquire and manipulate an infinite number of planes and to display ultrasound planes traditionally inaccessible by two-dimensional ultrasonography.
-Despite these technical advantages, proof of a clinical advantage of three-dimensional ultrasonography in prenatal diagnosis in general still is lacking."
+The American College of Obstetricians and Gynecologists (ACOG) does not yet recommend the use of three- or four-dimensional ultrasound as a replacement for any necessary two-dimensional study.
+ACOG states, "the technical advantages of three-dimensional ultrasonography include its ability to acquire and manipulate an infinite number of planes and to display ultrasound planes traditionally inaccessible by two-dimensional ultrasonography.
+Despite these technical advantages, proof of a clinical advantage of three-dimensional ultrasonography in prenatal diagnosis in general still is lacking."5

-The Society of Maternal Fetal Medicine specifically addresses what is often considered a level II screening U/S or routine U/S, stating:
+The Society of Maternal Fetal Medicine specifically addresses what is often considered a level II screening ultrasound or routine ultrasound, stating: